 - access to Towson Online Services (personal and academic information system)

 - Computer Science and Computer Information Systems students receive access to the Triton UNIX server for programming purposes

 You should receive information on activating your account once you have confirmed enrollment and paid your tuition.
 If you do not receive this information, please contact Student Computing Services.

 Please refer to the links to the left for more information about accounts and e-mail.

-Student employees currently employed at Towson University can receive additional computing access to facilitate interaction with faculty and staff.
-Student employees receive all of the benefits of regular student computing accounts, plus student employee supervisors can request any of the following for student staff:
+Student employees at Towson University can receive additional computing access to facilitate interaction with faculty and staff.
+Student employees may receive all of the benefits of regular student computing accounts, plus student employee supervisors can request any of the following for student staff:

 - access to a limited area of a (or an entire) departmental shared network file storage space ("O" drive)

 - access to edit specific group Web areas (for Web sites with a group of administrators)